-- Give quizzes at the end of class and allow the student to stay later if the student does not have a schedule conflict or, if they have a scheduled break (in longer classes) they could try giving the quiz before the break and those who need more time (disability and not) could work into the break.
+- Give quizzes at the end of class and allow the student to stay later if the student does not have a schedule conflict or, if they have a scheduled break (in longer classes), professors could try giving the quiz before the break and those who need more time (disability and not) could work into the break.

 Consider why pop quizzes are used and the purpose of them and then create a different method to reach the same purpose.

-- Hand out questions at end of class to be turned in prior to the next class
+- Hand out questions at the end of class to be turned in prior to the next class.

-- Send "pop quiz" questions by email 12 hours prior to class and ask the students to have the questions complete by the beginning of class
+- Send "pop quiz" questions by email 12 hours prior to class and ask the students to have the questions completed by the beginning of class.

 - Put questions on a website or on Blackboard for students to get and answer at some point before the next class.

-- Distribute questions during class and have small group discuss.
+- Distribute questions during class and have a small group discuss.